Runnable/docs/docker-compose/_posts/2017-04-03-launching-your-first-environment.md

 ---

-###  Launching a full-Stack environment for a branch
+###  Launching a Full-Stack Environment for a Branch

 Now that you have setup your environment, you can instantly get a clone of this environment for each branch you or your teammates work with.
 To do this: